-- 7.1 As part of the accountable body function, the Council must demonstrate that robust governance processes are in place to ensure proper, transparent, and involve accountable decision making. - 7.2 In terms of initial governance principles, the PMO will need to have a strong interface between the existing governance structures that have been established to manage the delivery of the major projects and programmes.
+- 7.1 As part of the accountable body function, the Council must demonstrate that robust governance processes are in place to ensure proper, transparent and accountable decision making. - 7.2 In terms of initial governance principles, the PMO will need to have a strong interface between the existing governance structures that have been established to manage the delivery of the major projects and programmes.
 This will enable it to carry out the key tasks of managing, monitoring, and evaluating the programmes and reporting to government as required. - 7.3 The PMO would report to the Major Projects Economic Growth Board and present a 'highlight report', which would report on current activity, progress against milestones, budgets and risks.
-The Growth Board itself would act as the gateway for information and decision-making. - 7.4 It is proposed that the Economic Development and Legal / Governance teams work together on the creation of a transparent Governance process and a scheme of delegation similar to the one relating to the Sands Project, which has worked well in practice.
+The Growth Board itself would act as the gateway for information and decision-making. - 7.4 Through the Major Projects Economic Growth Board, the Economic Development, Legal / Governance, Finance, Property and Audit teams are working together on the creation of a robust governance process and putting in place schemes of delegation to enable projects to run smoothly, similar to the those relating to the Sands Project that has worked well in practice.